aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/_index.md

 Protect and unprotect the shared workbook.

 ## [**Add or remove a digital signature in Office files**](/cells/python-net/assign-and-validate-digital-signatures/)
-Protect the authenticity of a document's content, you can add a digital signature.
+To protect the authenticity of a document's content, you can add a digital signature.

-## **Advance topics**
+## **Advanced topics**
 - [Check Password to modify using Aspose.Cells](/cells/python-net/check-password-to-modify-using-aspose-cells/)
 - [Detect File Format of Encrypted Office Open XML - OOXML Files](/cells/python-net/detect-file-format-of-encrypted-office-open-xml-ooxml-files/)
 - [Encrypting Excel Files](/cells/python-net/encrypting-excel-files/)